wofsauge/IsaacDocs/docs/Room.md

 ### Find·Free·Pickup·Spawn·Position () {: aria-label='Functions' }
 [ ](#){: .rep .tooltip .badge }
 #### [Vector](Vector.md) FindFreePickupSpawnPosition ( [Vector](Vector.md) Pos, float InitialStep = 0, boolean AvoidActiveEntities = false, boolean AllowPits = false ) {: .copyable aria-label='Functions' }
-Starting from Pos, will try to find a free spawn position where a newly spawned pickup item will not collide with already spawned pickup items, or solid grid elements such as rocks, or pits The returned position will be aligned to the grid.
+Starting from `Pos`, will try to find a free spawn position where a newly spawned pickup item will not collide with already spawned pickup items, or solid grid elements such as rocks, or pits The returned position will be aligned to the grid.
 If no free position is found, the original position (aligned to the grid) is returned.
 ___
 ### Find·Free·Tile·Position () {: aria-label='Functions' }
 [ ](#){: .abrep .tooltip .badge }
 #### [Vector](Vector.md) FindFreeTilePosition ( [Vector](Vector.md) Pos, float DistanceThreshold ) {: .copyable aria-label='Functions' }
-Finds the nearest free tile based on position Stops immediately if the tile sampled has a squared distance less than DistanceThresholdSQ
+Finds the nearest free tile based on position Stops immediately if the tile sampled has a squared distance less than `DistanceThresholdSQ`.
 ___
 ### Get·Alive·Bosses·Count () {: aria-label='Functions' }
 [ ](#){: .abrep .tooltip .badge }